DominicMonares/bad-game-recommender/README.md

 ### Rate Limit Note
 Due to the strict rate limit imposed by IGDB, there is an intentional 2 second delay between requests so as not to exceed the rate limit.

-## Sister Repo
-This app gets its data from the IGDB API, run through a proxy server that can be found here: [BGR Proxy](https://github.com/DominicMonares/bgr-proxy)

-**The proxy is currently deployed and setup is not required for this app to work**